adap/flower/doc/source/examples.rst

 Extra Dependencies
 ------------------

 The core Flower framework keeps a minimal set of dependencies.
-Because the examples demonstrate Flower in the context of differnt machine learning frameworks, one needs to install those additional dependencies before running an example
+The examples demonstrate Flower in the context of differnt machine learning frameworks, so additional dependencies need to be installed before an example can be run.

 For PyTorch examples::